Information correct as at 18 January 2021

 Failure to present proof of a negative test result certificate may result in you being unable to board your transport to England or on arrival you may be fined.
 NB: The results must be in English, French or Spanish.

-Exemptions – There are some exemptions for test requirements: children under 11 years of age; travel within the Common Travel Area; Ascension, Falklands, St Helena; urgent medical reasons and for certain exempt jobs.
+Travel exemptions – There are some exemptions for test requirements: children under 11 years of age; travel within the Common Travel Area; Ascension, Falklands, St Helena; urgent medical reasons and for certain exempt jobs.

-Whilst some MOD and Defence Staff may qualify for some travel exemptions, these need to be approved by the Chain of Command.
-Families are advised to confirm with their Chain of Command if they are unsure and not assume that an exemption from self-isolating also gives an exemption from presenting a negative COVID-19 test.
+Whilst some MOD and Defence staff may qualify for some travel exemptions, these need to be approved by the chain of command.
+Families are advised to confirm with their chain of command if they are unsure and not assume that an exemption from self-isolating also gives an exemption from presenting a negative COVID-19 test.

 Back to top